leoisiah/fiba_bbgm/README.md

 Basketball GM rosters for FIBA national teams.

+Go to the releases section (https://github.com/leoisiah/fiba_bbgm/releases/) to download.

 Open the "rosters" directory to view the list of JSON files for BBGM (http://play.basketball-gm.com/).

 The "code" directory contains a rough code I used to generate these.